opentensor/cubit/README.md

-# Bittensor Register CUDA
+# cubit

-Allows for CUDA registration for bittensor using python.
+A python package to register on the bittensor network using a CUDA device.

 ## Requirements
     Cython
     bittensor@feature/cuda_solver
-    nvcc (cuda-11.6)
+    nvcc (cuda-11.3)
     gcc (9.4.0)
     sm_86 enabled CUDA GPU (30XX series, Axxxx series or higher)